Sean-Bradley/Seans-AngularJS-NodeJS-MongoDB-Boilerplate/README.md

 # Seans AngularJS <-> NodeJS <-> MongoDB Boilerplate

 Comes With tests
-- Mocha and Chai test scripts for testing the nodejs application
+- Mocha and Chai test scripts for testing the nodejs models
+- Chai-Http for testing the nodejs routes
-- Protractor e2e and Jasmine tests for the Angular application
+- Protractor e2e and Jasmine tests for the AngularJS UI

 And
 - Auto concat using Gulp Concat